Abdellah Zakour

-Abdellah Zakour (in Tachelhit: ⵄⴱⴷⵍⵍⴰⵀ ⵣⴰⴳⵓⵔ), also known as "Amghar Gou Ablla" (Ait Abdallah, 1885 - 1972) was a Moroccan Berber military leader who opposed the French conquest of Morocco in the beginning of the 20th century.
+Abdellah Zakour (in Tachelhit: ⵄⴱⴷⵍⵍⴰⵀ ⵣⴰⴳⵓⵔ), also known as "Amghar Gou Ablla" (Ait Abdallah, 1885 - 1972) was a Moroccan Berber military leader who opposed the French conquest of Morocco in the early 20th century.

-Zakour is notable for being the leader of the battle of Ait Abdallah in 1934, which was one the last battles (if not the last) opposing Moroccan resistance fighters to the French army, and marking the end of the so-called "pacification of Morocco".
-After their surrender following the battle, Zakour was remembered by saying that "no more bullets, no more words" (meaning that there is nothing more to say).
+Zakour is notable for leading the battle of Ait Abdallah in 1934, which was one the last battles (if not the last) in the Moroccan resistance to the French army, and marking the end of the so-called "pacification of Morocco".
+After their surrender following the battle, Zakour was remembered for saying that "no more bullets, no more words" (meaning that there's nothing left to say).

 Battle of Ait Aballah

 The battle of Ait Abdellah took place in 1934, in the commune with the same name, in Taroudant region, in the Anti-Atlas mountains of Morocco.
 It opposed resistance fighters led by Abdellah Zakour, to French forces.
-The battle remained for 3 days where the French army used 18 warplanes and bombs to undermine the locals, who surrendered after that their ammunition was all completed.
+The battle lasted for 3 days where the French army used 18 warplanes and shelling to undermine the locals, who surrendered after running out of ammunition.